 Over the next few years, more and more pangolins were being brought into Nicci’s care and she acknowledged that the species was in distress.
 In 2011, Professor Raymond Jansen, current Chairman of the APWG, established this working group alongside Nicci and other concerned pangolin conservationists.
 The APWG collaborates closely with the JWVH and HSI-Africa to rescue, rehabilitate and reintroduce illegally trafficked pangolins back into the wild where they belong.

-“Last year alone we received 43 rescued pangolins and this year, another 13 have been brought into our care,” Nicci divulged.
+“In 2018 alone we received 43 rescued pangolins and last year, another 13 were brought into our care,” Nicci divulged.
 “Every pangolin that comes through the hospital has a different history and presents with different problems and trauma, so we are always learning and adapting.”

 In addition to formulating a strict rehabilitation and release protocol, the APWG also gives testimony in aggravation of sentencing in pangolin poaching crimes, issues statements to support police dockets, and provides training to raise pangolin awareness among prosecutors, magistrates, law enforcement officers and the like.
 Perhaps most importantly, the APWG has formed a Standard Operating Procedure with the Department of Environmental Affairs to aid the National Prosecuting Authority with the retrieval and chain of custody process when retrieving illegally trafficked pangolins.
 These frightened animals cannot simply be released immediately back into the wild; they require specialised veterinary treatment and prolonged, dedicated therapy.